Is DRBU accredited?

 What is the typical background of an MA student?
 Are there any prerequisites?

 There are no specific prerequisites for applying to the MA program other than completion of a BA degree.
 We have had students with backgrounds in humanities, arts, health, science, math, and many other fields join the MA program.
-We've even had multiple students with PhDs do our MA program because of how unique it is.
 No formal background in Buddhism is required.

 Explore our student profiles to get to know some of our current students.